 Many industries impose specific safety requirements when it comes to the kind of boots that their workers can select.
 Their primary consideration is safety, and rightly so.
 But how many employers also have comfort requirements?

-Since those boots are going to be on a worker’s feet for many hours on a daily basis, it’s also obvious that comfort is going to be a very important issue when choosing a brand: what are the most comfortable work boots for men to buy?
+Since these safety shoes are going to be on a worker’s feet for many hours on a daily basis, it’s also obvious that comfort is going to be a very important issue when choosing a brand: what are the most comfortable work boots for men to buy?

 Most Comfortable Work Boots For Men: Comfort….or Lack of Discomfort?

-The most comfortable work boots then will be those that don’t hurt your feet while you’re doing your work.
+The most comfortable work shoes then will be those that don’t hurt your feet while you’re doing your work.

 - Abrasion: Causing pain by rubbing against your skin or squeezing your toes;

-- Insufficient Support: It will makes your legs ache when you’ve been standing on a hard surface for a long time
+- Insufficient Support: It will make your legs ache when you’ve been standing all day on a hard surface.

 Painful feet are distracting and dangerous